 Poor education, or more accurately the weakening of the educational system.
 Everything that has been happening is the result of ignorance and lack of awareness.

-- What does Yemen need to be able to develop and grow like other countries?
+- What does Yemen need to be able to develop and grow?

 A rule of law that applies to everyone, a sovereign army, a strong educational system and a real democracy.